Interlace Polynomials for Multimatroids and Delta-Matroids: Recursive Relations and

 for all $u \in V$, and $t_M(x,y) = 1$ if $M = (\emptyset,\{\emptyset\})$.
 Hence we find that the recursive relations of $q_1(M)(y-1)$, restricted to matroids $M$, and $t_M(x,y)$, for the case $x = y$, coincide.

+Note that while matroids may be viewed as $1$-matroids, here we view the class of matroids also as a particular subclass of the class of even \dmatroids and therefore (essentially) as a particular subclass of the class of tight $2$-matroids.
+The class of vf-safe matroids may be viewed as a particular subclass of the class of tight $3$-matroids as well.
+Both the tight $2$-matroid viewpoint and the tight $3$-matroid viewpoint will be used in Section~\ref{sec:ss_poly_values} when we consider evaluations of the Tutte polynomial.

-It is not possible to use the recursive setting to obtain a full, two-variable Tutte polynomial for \dmatroids, as the outcome of the equations would then depend on the order of evaluations.
-As an example, for \dmatroid $(\{a,b\},$ $\{\emptyset,$ $\{a\},\{a,b\}\}\,)$ the outcome of the recursion might then either be $x+2$ or $y+2$.
+We remark that it is not possible to use the recursive relation of the Tutte polynomial to obtain a full, two-variable generalization of the Tutte polynomial for \dmatroids, as the outcome of the recursive relation would then depend on the order of evaluations of the elements of $V$.
+For example, for the \dmatroid $(\{a,b\},$ $\{\emptyset,$ $\{a\},\{a,b\}\}\,)$, the outcome of the recursion might then be either $x+2$ or $y+2$.
+Of course, we may use the extended recursive relation of Corollary~\ref{cor:QM_recursive_relation_c} to cover a bigger portion (instead of only the diagonal) of the two-variable Tutte polynomial (for matroids), cf.\ Theorem~\ref{thm:tutte_as_interlacep}.